pistonpoek/74th-arena/README.md

 ### Loot table
 All items in the arena are picked based on the same loot table, which is stored in the [arena world](#arena-world) data pack.
 The items are placed at loot markers on the reset trigger.

 ## Reset
 At any moment the arena can be reset to allow for a new match to ready itself.
 During the reset arena entities are removed, sweet berry bushes are grown to be pluckable and campfires are unlit.

 > [!NOTE]
-> Only sweet berry bushes and campfires that have a special marker placed at them are reset, see the [placing markers](#placing-markers) section for how to place these markers.
+> Only sweet berry bushes and campfires that are set with the data pack are reset, see the [placing world objects](#placing-world-objects) section for how to setup new objects in the arena.

 ![campfire](images/campfire.png)
 *Outer area of the arena with a campfire next to a creek*